lpapailiou/fac/README.md

 placed always before callers (not like Java, where global variables and functions may be defined anywhere in a file).

 #### Behavior
-In the ``execute``-mode, code will be processed character by character, in one go.
+In the ``execute mode``, code will be processed character by character, in one go.

-In the console, entered code will be validated after pressing ``ENTER`` on a blank input line.
+In the ``console mode``, entered code will be validated after pressing ``ENTER`` on a blank input line.
 This means, multiple lines can be entered before validating (e.g. line breaks are allowed in between complex statements).
 If an entry is not valid, it will be rejected, the user may then try again (so far valid code will remain in memory).
+After every ``ENTER``, the whole so-far-valid code is validated, which means the parse tree may be built multiple times.
+Also, only the last print statement may be actually printed, to give the user a scripting-like experience.

-In the gui, code can be executed at once by pressing on the button ``go``, or by editing the input, if the input ends with two newline characters.
+In the ``gui mode``, code can be executed at once by pressing on the button ``go``, or by editing the input, if the input ends with two newline characters.

-In the console, a specific processing mode can be chosen (e.g. sacnning only), where in the gui all processing steps will be started always.
+If the ``go`` button is used, the mini-IDE may open the execution or validation tab, and - in case of errors - select the faulty input section (if possible).

 ## Repository handling
 This section contains a few technical notes about this repository.